Maritime Transport and Ports

 |---|---|

 This disaggregation is important for emissions accounting because emission factors vary significantly by vessel type, size, and engine configuration.
-The vessel classification should be used consistently across physical activity accounts, economic accounts, and emissions accounts to enable meaningful cross-tabulation.
-The Fourth IMO GHG Study (2020) provides comprehensive emission factor data by vessel type and operating mode that can serve as a starting point where country-specific factors are not available.[12]
+The vessel classification should be used consistently across physical activity accounts, economic accounts, and emissions accounts.
+The Fourth IMO GHG Study (2020) provides comprehensive emission factor data by vessel type and operating mode that can serve as a starting point where country-specific factors are not available.[13]

 3.1.3 Trade Flow Measurement